 To apply for a Professional Development Grant, please download and fill out the following forms.
 Applications are to be submitted to the SCEF via email at email@example.com

 June 1, 2024: Grant Applications Due.
 Applications will be reviewed on a rolling basis until June 1st.

 Professional Grant General Information Form

 Professional Grant Application Form

-The South Country Education Foundation is offering student grants for summer study programs.
-This is available for high school and middle school students interested in science or environmental studies.
+The South Country Education Foundation is offering student grants for study programs.
+They will be offered in all areas of study, including technical training, and will be evaluated by the SCEF board.
 Local programs may be found at Stony Brook University, Brookhaven Lab and other colleges nearby.
 Studies out of the area can also be considered.

-The South Country Education Foundation, (SCEF) will pay fees only for the summer study programs.
+The South Country Education Foundation, (SCEF) will pay fees only for the student study programs up to $2,000 per student.
 Once reviewed and approved, the foundation will pay the program fee directly to the educational institution.

 Transportation and any other costs are the responsibility of the student.

-For those students interested in applying, download and submit a Request to Apply and Parental Consent Form to the SCEF by June 1, 2022.
+For those students interested in applying, download and submit a Request to Apply and Parental Consent Form to the SCEF via email at firstname.lastname@example.org.
 Once eligible candidates are approved, they will be notified via email and then may apply.

 The application fee will be refunded to the student upon acceptance into the program.